 During James's time at school, he remained enthralled by the organ and became something of a thorn in the side to the manager of the local music shop, who he pestered incessantly for brochures, price lists, demo records and anything else that would feed his hunger for his hobby.
 On leaving school he took a job as a demonstrator in the same store, and within three years was managing the shop.

 After leaving P&O, James went back to his first love, with his appointment as Sales Promotions Manager for Hammond UK.
-During this time, he became a familiar face on the festival scene, which he still enjoys to this day in his current role as Regional Manager for Yamaha Music Europe.
-This position sees him in the unusual guise of dividing his time between executive decision making around the boardroom table, formulating sales and promotion plans with dealers, and mixing with members of the public at the ‘coal face’ in both his demonstrations and concert performances.
+During this time, he became a familiar face on the festival scene, which he continued to enjoy in his later role as Regional Manager for Yamaha Music Europe, dividing his time between executive decision making around the boardroom table, formulating sales and promotion plans with dealers, and mixing with members of the public at the ‘coal face’ in both his demonstrations and concert performances.

-Since joining Yamaha in the late 90s, the following years have been some of the most exciting James could have wished for, playing the best instruments available, travelling the world and working with some of the world's finest musicians, many of whom have gone on to become personal friends.
-He has been actively involved in the design and programming of many of the company's most successful products, including the incredible Tyros range of keyboards.
-Since 2001, he has also become a familiar name to millions of viewers as the public face of Yamaha on the TV shopping channel QVC.
+Since joining Yamaha in the late 1990s, he has been actively involved in the design and programming of many of the company's most successful products, including the incredible Tyros range of keyboards.
+He became a familiar name to millions of viewers as the public face of Yamaha on the TV shopping channel QVC.

 James remains something of a true enthusiast with a quite enviable collection of electronic and theatre organ recordings amongst his archives as well as having owned a most prolific number of makes and models of instruments over the years.
 It is perhaps this innate knowledge of just about every genre of organ and keyboard ever produced that has given him his unrivalled ability to reproduce both the sounds, registrations and associated style patterns of so many well-loved types of popular music.